 The constellational Mansions exert an almost uncanny fascination for moderns since they follow the "actual" stars.
 Because of the influence of materialistic science, even when doing magic and astrology, both spiritual sciences, moderns wish to apply materialistic concepts and theory.
 Because they cannot see the action of the Mansions arising from anything other than some sort of rays or beams or field from the physical stars themselves there is an immediate tendency to embrace the constellational mansions.
 There was certainly a strand of traditional astrology that followed along these lines, but the majority of traditional astrologers and magicians took a more Platonic approach that saw the regular, even harmony of the Tropical Mansions as reflecting the perfection of higher spiritual realities, which are distorted and imperfect in their material manifestation.

-While I follow my illustrious predecessors in preferring the Tropical Mansions, In my books and courses, here are both boundaries of both the Tropical and constellational mansions so you can experiment with both and decide for yourself!
+While I follow my illustrious predecessors in preferring the Tropical Mansions, in my books and courses, I provide the boundaries of both the Tropical and constellational mansions so you can experiment and decide for yourself!

 The current positions of the Mansions of the Moon, based on the location in the tropical Zodiac of their indicator stars for 2010, with their Arabic names as given by Al-Biruni are as follows:

 Here are the later tropical regular mansions from Cornelius Agrippa's Three Books of Occult Philosophy, Book Two, Chapter 33,